orangeadam3/terra121/README.md

 This modification of CubicWorldGen generates the world using information from datasets regarding terrain, biome, and human structures with 3 dimensional chunks.

-Currently used APIs:
-[AWS Terrain Tiles](https://registry.opendata.aws/terrain-tiles/) is used for elevations.

-[OpenStreetMap v0.6 API](https://wiki.openstreetmap.org/wiki/API_v0.6) is used for Rivers, and basic roads.

-[ArcGIS REST Services Tree Cover 2000 Dataset](https://gis-treecover.wri.org/arcgis/rest/services/TreeCover2000/ImageServer) (not exactly sure if it is actually from ArcGIS, but it is hosted on Amazon servers, so thats helpful)

 ## Prerequisites